IstvanGercsak/PlaceFinder-SecondMilestoneProject/Readme.md

 - Button:
     - If in the first round we find more than 20 places the "More result" button become active
     - If there are no more result, the "More result" button become disabled
-    - If there is no result around the area at all, the "More result" button become disabled
+    - If there is no result around the area at all the "More result" button become disabled
 - Hover effects:
     - Filter section
         - Museum